jogilsang/jogilsang/README.md

 - 🌱 I’m currently working on Seoul and interesting on [Android](https://github.com/jogilsang/manual-android) and [Devops](https://github.com/jogilsang/manual-devops).
 - 👯 Suggestions for mobile development jobs are welcome.
-- ⚡ If you want to know about me, visit my [blog](https://blog.naver.com/jogilsang)
 - 💬 If you want it Something, Give me issue [Click](https://github.com/jogilsang/jogilsang/issues)

 <!-- if you want, SNS icon